straysheep-dev/straysheep-dev.github.io/docs/blog/posts/proxmox.md

 ### 📦 Package Repositories

 Next, if you have a valid enterprise subscription key, you're good to go.
-If not, disable the enterprise reps and enable the pve-no-subscription repo.
+If not, disable the enterprise repos and enable the pve-no-subscription repo.

 - 🌐 [Proxmox VE Enterprise / No-Subscription Repository](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_package_repositories)